Gifted Girls Only: Club Sapphire

-Our table of eight ebbed and flowed, amoeba-like as conversations struck up between people then drifted into new exchanges.
-By the time our drinks needed refreshing, Allison was distracting Julie with talk about shopping in Tallahassee and Theresa was all over Aaron.
+Conversations ebbed and flowed.
+When our drinks needed refreshing, Allison distracted Julie with talk about shopping in Tallahassee, and Theresa was all over Aaron.

-"We can go tomorrow."
+“We’ll go tomorrow night.”
 Aaron turned back to Theresa, who ratcheted up both her smile and her Kentucky accent.

 Laughing, Allison dragged Trey to the dance floor.
 Derrick retaliated by grabbing Kenni.

 Julie's eyes followed Kenni's shapely legs as they disappeared into the crowd.
-When she turned her attention back to the table, Theresa was pulling Aaron to his feet to follow the others.
+When Julie’s attention returned to the table, Theresa pulled Aaron to his feet.
+The pair disappeared into the crowd.

 I shot Julie a smile.
 “I guess it's just us wallflowers.”